GOD TOLD US NOT TO EAT - FOOD

 Why is tuna unclean as it has microscopic scales?

-Based on whose definition are these scales.
-If these were scales then every living thing has microscopic scales, including dolphins, sharks and whales.
-The Biblical definition of scales is something that is visible to the eye.
-They Israelites who received it would have understood this and this would have been something they would be able to remove with the scrapping of a knife.
+Based on whose definition are these scales?
+If these were considered scales in a microscopic sense, then every living creature would qualify, including dolphins, sharks, and whales.
+The biblical definition of scales refers to something visible to the eye.
+The Israelites who received the command would have understood this clearly.
+It would have referred to something that could be physically removed by scraping with a knife.

 FOOD OFFERED TO IDOLS